 IC&YP Change Programme

-Early Years and Maternal Health - Priority Area(s)
+Early Years - Priority Area(s)

 One in five children in Scotland live in poverty.
 In some parts of Ayrshire and Arran the level of child poverty is nearly double the national level.

 Child poverty across the UK had decreased steadily from the late 1990’s but levelled off from around 2010/11.
 A range of structural factors, such as globalisation and the economic recession in 2008, combined with changes to UK policies on child poverty and reforms to the Welfare System are believed to be responsible for this stalling of improvements in child poverty levels.

 Independent projections of the impact of changes to the benefits system, including the introduction of Universal Credit, have predicted that the improvements in child poverty seen in the last 20 years will be undone in a matter of years.